mgenev/nodember/README.md

 This command does a few things:
 * First it will install the dependencies needed for the application to run.
 * If you're running in a development environment, it will then also install development dependencies needed for testing and running your application.
-* Finally, when the install process is over, npm will initiate a bower installcommand to install all the front-end modules needed for the application
+* Finally, when the install process is over, npm will initiate a bower install command to install all the front-end modules needed for the application

 ## Running Your Application
 After the install process is over, you'll be able to run your application using Grunt, just run grunt default task: